 The Otis Redding Center for Creative Arts is a multipurpose space open to students of ages 5-18 who have a desire to explore their interest in all elements of music.
-The Center is staffed with Macon’s finest musicians offering lessons in areas such as piano, audio engineering, strings, and more.
+The Center is staffed with Macon’s finest musicians offering private music lessons in areas such as piano, audio engineering, strings, and more.
 Students are encouraged to go beyond and tap into their best effort.
 The Center believes in the vitality of music and the arts and continues to develop those avenues for youth.
 Partnerships with the Mercer University, Middle Georgia State, Macon Pops, and more, help make these efforts possible for our students.

 Otis Redding Center for Creative Arts provides a safe environment for instruction.
 There is videotape surveillance throughout the Center; parents and guardians have the opportunity to view the lessons.

 Currently, all programming is being held virtually over the BlueJeans platform.

 Students taking private lessons will gain knowledge in music theory and develop a repertoire to study for the semester in preparation to perform at a recital at the end of every semester.
 Private lessons are one on one sessions for students ages five and up.
 Lesson durations are offered for 30-minute and 60-minute sessions every week.
 Parents and students have the opportunity to communicate with instructors to create a schedule that works best for them.

 Lessons are currently being held virtually, connecting the team of world-class instructors to children everywhere!

 PIANO | PERCUSSION | AUDIO ENGINEERING | VOICE | VIOLIN | VIOLA | CELLO | GUITAR | PERFORMANCE | MUSIC THEORY